qiboteam/qibo/doc/source/advancedexamples.rst

 final state of the evolution.

-Since Trotter evolution is based on Qibo circuits, it also supports distributed execution on multiple devices.
+Since Trotter evolution is based on Qibo circuits, it also supports distributed execution on multiple devices (GPUs).
 This can be enabled by passing an ``accelerators`` dictionary when defining the :class:`qibo.evolution.StateEvolution` model.
-Check the :ref:`How to select hardware devices? <gpu-examples>` example for more details.
+We refer to the :ref:`How to select hardware devices? <gpu-examples>` example for more details on how the ``accelerators`` dictionary can be used.

 How to simulate adiabatic time evolution?